dce/davideisinger.com/content/elsewhere/maintenance-matters-good-tests/index.md

 My first exposure to automated testing was with Ruby on Rails.
 Since then, I've written production software in many different languages, but nothing matches the Rails testing story.
-Tom Macwright said it well in ["A year of Rails"](https://macwright.com/2021/02/18/a-year-of-rails.html):
+Tom MacWright said it well in ["A year of Rails"](https://macwright.com/2021/02/18/a-year-of-rails.html):